23-2-DSDN242/mddn242-parametric-design-daniel-gibbens/README.md

 Throughout this phase, I also dealt with minor issues.
 These included determining the ideal shapes, heights, and positions for filled-in rectangles in specific letter cases such as 'f', 'l', 'm', 's', 't', and '?'.

+Finally, since I knew these letters would be interpolated, I tried to ensure that even if two letters had a similar shape, they would be drawn slightly differently.
+For example, while both 'b' and 'd' have stems, I used distinct lines for each stem.
+This approach creates a more unique and intriguing interpolation animation, rather than just having the stem move to the right.

 The nineteen parameters at this point are:
   * `x1` : the x coordinate of the first point of the first line
   * `y1` : the y coordinate of the first point of the first line